Replication Overview

 Metadata Changes

-Note that replication packages don’t detect metadata changes in the source.
-If metadata is changed in your cloud data source, a replication package will continue to run knowing nothing about these changes.
+Note that replication doesn’t detect metadata changes in the source.
+If metadata is changed in your cloud data source, replication will continue to run knowing nothing about these changes.
 If a new field is added in a replicated object, the replication will continue working, but the new field won’t be replicated.
-If a replicated field or a replicated object is deleted or renamed in the data source, the replication package will start failing until you perform the necessary changes to it.
+If a replicated field or a replicated object is deleted or renamed in the data source, the replication will start failing until you perform the necessary changes to it.

 Replication Tutorials